hyperledger/fabric-samples/token-erc-1155/README.md

   - Burn
   - BurnBatch
 - Extra/utility functions
-  - BatchTransferFromMultiRecipient: This is not defined in the standard.
+  - BatchTransferToMultiRecipientFrom: This is not defined in the standard.
 We created this function to solve an issue we encountered.
 It is only required if a person wants to send tokens to multiple persons in a blockchain block.
 If a person doesn't use this function and create two transactions in a single block, there will be key conflicts because the chaincode will try to decrement the balance of the sender twice in a block and this causes a key conflict in Fabric [just like explained in here](https://github.com/hyperledger/fabric-samples/tree/main/high-throughput).
 This problem does not exist in Ethereum because, in Ethereum, the transactions are ordered before they are executed.
   - BroadcastTokenExistence: Explained in ERC-1155 but it is not required.
 It is only used if a token minter wants to announce the existence of a token without minting it.
   - ClientAccountID: This function is special for Fabric because we do not have wallet addresses in Fabric and users need to know their account ID to transfer tokens.
   - ClientAccountBalance: A shorthand for BalanceOf function.